Start Abroad

 For official, up-to-date details on licensing and recognition, see the IFDH Switzerland country profile.

-Licensing is one of the most misunderstood parts of working abroad.
+Licensing is one of the most misunderstood parts of international work.

-There is no universal recognition, and credentials rarely transfer automatically.
-What counts depends on how a country defines dental hygiene, structures education, and values prevention.
+There is no universal recognition.
+Credentials rarely transfer automatically.
+What counts depends on how a country defines dental hygiene, structures its education system, and values prevention as a profession.

 → Learn how licensing works in different countries